-WASHINGTON, D.C. – DOE, in cooperation with the Energy Communities Alliance and Energy Facility Contractors Group, is set to hold the second DOE National Cleanup Workshop on Sept.
-14-15, 2016, at the Hilton Alexandria Mark Center in Alexandria, Va.
+WASHINGTON, D.C. – Rep. Mike Simpson (R-ID), chair of the House Energy and Water Development Appropriations Subcommittee, is set to speak at the 2016 National Cleanup Workshop, scheduled to be held Sept.
+14-15 at the Hilton Alexandria Mark Center in Alexandria, Va.